SachQL/UberDataNYC/README.md

     day_of_week;
 ```
 **Passenger Count Analysis**: Do rides with more passengers have higher fares?
-- Average fares appear to be independant of passenger count.

 ```sql
 SELECT NumberOfPassengers, AVG(FarePaid) AS AvgFare FROM combined_data